unitymakesus/nc-rural-center/wp-content/plugins/redirection/readme.txt

 = 2.4 =
 * Another database change.
 Please backup your data

+= 3.0 =
+* Upgrades the database to support IPv6.
+Please backup your data and visit the Redirection settings to perform the upgrade
+* Permissions changed from 'administrator' role to 'manage_options' capability

 == Changelog ==

+= 3.0 - 20th Jan 2018 =
+* Add support for IPv6
+* Add support for disabling or anonymising IP collection
+* Add support for monitoring custom post types
+* Add support for monitoring from quick edit mode
+* Default to last group used when editing
+* Permissions changed from 'administrator' role to 'manage_options' capability
+* Swap to WP REST API
+* Add new IP map service
+* Add new useragent service
+* Add 'add new' button to redirect page
+* Increase 'title' length
+* Fix position not saving on creation
+* Fix log pages not remembering table settings
+* Fix incorrect column used for HTTP code when importing CSV
+* Add support links from inside the plugin

+= 2.10.1 - 26th November 2017 =
+* Fix incorrect HTTP code reported in errors
+* Improve management page hook usage

 = 2.10 - 18th November 2017 =
 * Add support for WordPress multisite